 Device Storage > Android > Data > org.xbmc.kodi > files > .kodi > temp > kodi.log

 In Android devices, the “.kodi” folder is hidden.
-You will need to unhide it first to access the log file.
-All file manager apps have an option in the settings to unhide the hidden folders and files.
-For instance, if you are using ES File Explorer, you can make the hidden folder and files visible by turning on ‘Show hidden files’ from Settings > Display Settings.
+You must unhide it first to access the log file.
+All file manager apps have an option in the settings to unhide hidden folders and files.
+For instance, if you use ES File Explorer, you can make the hidden folder and files visible by turning on ‘Show hidden files’ from Settings > Display Settings.

 Check Kodi Log on iOS